FlagOpen/FlagEmbedding/README.md

 scores = q_embeddings @ p_embeddings.T
 ```
 The value of argument `query_instruction_for_retrieval` see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list).
+To load a your fine-tuned model, use your instruction if you add it during fine-tuning.
+Set it a empty string "" if you don't add instruction to query in your json file.

 FlagModel will use all available GPUs when encoding, please set `os.environ["CUDA_VISIBLE_DEVICES"]` to choose GPU.
 You also can set `os.environ["CUDA_VISIBLE_DEVICES"]=""` to make GPUs unavailable.